HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### Applying Configurations

 Users create their configs in `json` files.
 These config-files can be loaded-in at any time by the [host-character](#host-and-client-contexts) using the mod-menu's `Load Configuration` option.
-Users can safely test their configs before they rebuild their [**ConfigData**](#config-file-and-configdata-file) file.
-Some stat-edits (like skills) are applied instantaneously and most (like characters) will require a _save-and-reload_.
+Some stat-edits (like skills) are applied instantaneously but most (like characters) will require a _save-and-reload_.
 These configurations are **not** saved persistently by _default_ (this can be changed in the [settings](#Custom-Settings)); meaning, they'll be lost after the session closes.
 Stat-overrides can be made persistent by rebuilding the ConfigData file after loading a configuration (**recommended**) or loading the configuration when `SyncStatPersistence` is `enabled`.

 Stat-modifications from this file are loaded in the `server` context and are automatically synchronized to the clients afterwards.
 Clients connecting after this process may not have their stat synchronized to the server - you must reload the configuration if that is the case.
 You can also manually synchronize stats by using [console-commands](#Console-Commands).
 Edited stats remain in memory until the game is closed, allowing you to synchronize all of them at will, should a client join after loading a configuration.

 Applying configurations this way is great for **prototyping** or making **temporary changes**.
-But otherwise, instead of re-applying configurations every session or making irreversible changes to your save-file (using `SyncStatPersistence`), you should export the configs to **ConfigData**.
+But otherwise, instead of re-applying configurations every session, you should export the configs to **ConfigData**.
 This will allow the StatsLoader(Read more below) to apply those edits automatically when the game loads.

 ### StatsLoader

-The **StatsLoader** is responsible for loading **ConfigData** during the `ModuleLoading`.
+The **StatsLoader** is responsible for loading **ConfigData** when the module loads.
 Stat-modifications applied through the StatsLoader do not require additional synchronization.
 The only caveat here is that all clients **need** to have a local copy of the same ConfigData; otherwise, they will not have the same stats.
 The host-player can share their ConfigData file manually or _broadcast_ it in-game from the mod-menu. **Broadcasting** the configuration profile will send the host's ConfigData file to all _connected clients_ and save (/overwrite) it on their local system; however, all peer must then restart their game for the changes to apply.
 If the host wishes to check if their peers have the same ConfigData as them or not, they can **Verify Client Configs** to print out a response from the client's game to their debug-console.
 This way, the host can check if any peer is _out-of-sync_ (or is deliberately cheating :P).

-Preferably, all custom stat-modifications should be applied through the **StatsLoader**, while active-loading should only be used for prototyping and testing.
-Users should also export their configs to if they wish them to apply automatically when the game loads.
 With the [default settings](#Default-Settings), stat-overrides will not be stored persistently in the save-file, i.e. you'll lose those changes and will have to re-load the configuration file every game-session.
 You can enable stat-synchronization persistence using the [settings](#Setting-Details) and console-commands, however, the recommended approach is to save your configs to the ConfigData file.
 This can easily be done using the **Rebuild ConfigData** option in the Mod-Menu.

 #### StatLoader Settings